egoodzeit/BusinessCardParser/README.md

 ### Installing

-Install using Maven this will create an executable jar with the dependencies.
-Note, the jar will be large, around 375mb.
-This is due to the inclusiong of the Stanford CoreNLP library and models.
+Install using Maven.
+This will create an executable jar with the dependencies.
+Note, the jar will be large - around 375mb.
+This is due to the inclusion of the Stanford CoreNLP library and models.

 ```
 mvn clean install